google-github-actions/run-vertexai-notebook/README.md

     comment to the open PR or issue that triggered this action.
 This flag allows workflows that are triggered on direct push to a branch to disable this behavior.

+-   `kernel` - (Optional) Kernel to use as the environment for the notebook when it executes.
+Defaults to `python3`.

 [bucket]: https://cloud.google.com/storage/docs/creating-buckets
 [auth]: https://github.com/google-github-actions/auth